JoseBlanca/programming_paradigms/structure.md

-### data and action

-Algo que siempre vas a tener que tener en cuenta.
-Cuando estás programando es la división entre datos y acciones?
-Cómo vas a organizar la relación entre los datos y las acciones?

-### once you divide into pieces the interface is key

-Los programas más complejos suelen ser más que una tarea en 50 líneas de código.
-Eso implica que tienes algo que resolver que puedes dividir en subtareas y que además te interesa que esté clara esa clasificación esa división para poder reusar cada una de las subtareas y para que si trabajas en equipo distintos equipos distintos miembros del equipo puedan dedicarse a resolver cada una de las sub tareas e incluso para que puedas comprobar mediante test que cada una de las partes funciona adecuadamente

-The interface is the contract.

 ## procedural

-scope y sobre cómo las variables de dentro de la función no se pueden usar fuera y las variables globales no se pueden modificar dentro de la función

-Si se usa global.
-Proceed at your own risk.
-Dragons ahead.
-Let's hope that you really know what your doing.
-Think it twice, youre probably wrong

 Most simple than object oriented and functional, so if you are starting in programming, procedural might be easier.

-A procedure is a sequence of instructions grouped under a single name, which can be called to execute a specific task.
-Procedures enable breaking down a program into smaller, more manageable modules.
-They can be invoked in various parts of the program, including within other procedures, which facilitates code reuse and enhances readability and error correction.
-Code errors are more easily corrected: By isolating specific tasks in procedures, developers can test and debug each part of the program independently.
-In case of an error in a program organized with procedures, a developer can locate and correct the error more quickly than in poorly organized code, leading to significant time and efficiency savings.

-Implementation becames secondary, interface is more relevant because if you change the implementation of a procedure without changing its interface the rest of the program won't be required to be modified.

-The code is reusable: One of the primary benefits of procedural programming is the ability to reuse code in different parts of the program without needing to rewrite it
-DRY
-encourage reusability and enables code sharing

-The code is clearer: Breaking down a program into procedures makes the code clearer and easier to understand.
-Each procedure has a specific role, assisting developers in following their program more easily and effectively.

-scope. only part of the data is managed by different functions, this allows for easier debugging.
-Scoping keeps procedures modularized by preventing one from accessing non-local variables from other procedures without explicit clearance.

-Procedural code is simple and often the most appropriate given a simple use case.
-If it's organized well into modular functions with good code re-use

 ## interface